uGOsnow

 Another thing is that the mountains don’t really appear until you’re almost in Zakopane itself.
 This is because Zakopane is pretty much nestled at the foothills of the Tatra mountains, with the imposing mountain of Kaspowry Wierch framing the city.

-I’ll be honest the landscape is pretty cool, and the chocolate box quaintness of the town with the mountain backdrop puts it on par easily with towns like Mayrhofen.
-Now… Don’t assume I’m comparing the ski terrain in Zakopane with Mayrhofen there, because I’m definitely not.
-But the aesthetic is definitely up there.
+I’ll be honest the landscape is pretty cool, and the chocolate box quaintness of the town with the mountain backdrop puts it on par easily with towns like Mayrhofen and Chamonix.
+Now… Don’t assume I’m comparing the ski terrain in Zakopane with those Alpine hubs here, because I’m definitely not.
+While there is skiing to be had, it isn’t the Alps.
+But the aesthetic is there at least.

 Oscypek is a local sheeps cheese, which is kinda hard and rolled into cylindrical shapes.
 It’s grilled and served with a sort of currant sauce.
 And..
 You’ll see stands selling it everywhere.